Published:

 In This Article

-There is no denying that last year was an exceptional one for the housing market, especially during the latter part of the year.
-And based on what analysts have seen thus far, many of the housing trends that we saw in 2021 will likely continue for most of this year, of course, with a few key changes and rising challenges.
+Last year was a relatively healthy one for the housing market, especially during the latter part of the year.
+And based on what analysts have seen thus far, many of the housing trends that we saw last year will likely continue for most of this year, of course, with a few key changes and rising challenges.

 2. Luxury Leads And Second Homes Reimagined